dvarrazzo/pgmp/docs/mpq.rst

 denominator and the numerator have no common factors) and all the operators will return a number in canonical form.

-PostgreSQL integer types (`!int16`, `!int32`, `!int64`) and `!numeric` can be converted to `!mpq` without loss of precision and without surprise.
+PostgreSQL integer types (`!int16`, `!int32`, `!int64`), `!numeric` and `mpz`
+can be converted to `!mpq` without loss of precision and without surprise.
 Floating point types (`!float4`, `!float8`) are converted without loss as well... but with some surprise, as many fractions with finite decimal expansion have no finite expansion in binary.

 .. code-block:: sql